RunTheLi/Tic_Tac_Toe/README.md

 Setup Project: Create HTML, CSS, and JavaScript files.
 Initialize a Git repo.
 --------------------------------------------------------------------------------------------------------------
 Structure Code:
--Store the gameboard as an array inside a Gameboard object.
+Store the gameboard as an array inside a Gameboard object.
--Create Player objects to represent players.
+Create Player objects to represent players.
--Use a Game object to manage game flow.
+Use a Game object to manage game flow.
--Minimize Global Code: Use factories and IIFEs (modules) to encapsulate functionality.
+Minimize Global Code: Use factories and IIFEs (modules) to encapsulate functionality.

 Plan Logic: Place logic (e.g., win checks, turn management) in appropriate objects (Game, Player, Gameboard).